redmod-team/profit/doc/ui.rst

   :type: input
   :default: 1
   :available: 1D | 2D | 3D
-  | **Caution:** In 3D the top and bottom isosurface is possibly only partly visible.
+  | **Caution:** It is possible that in 3D the top and bottom isosurface may only be partly visible.
 As a workaround increase :confval:`#fits` by 2.

 .. confval:: σ-confidence

-  | width of confidence interval
+  | width of the confidence interval
   :type: input
   :default: 2
   :available: 1D | 2D